INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   computed by Matlab codes max(S).

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to a subnetwork.
-Its (i, j)-th element equals to 1 if agent j is included in the i-th subnetwork and 0 otherwise.
+Its (i, j)-th element equals 1 if agent j is included in the i-th subnetwork and 0 otherwise.

-- `solution1.m`: to figure out the non-robust links in a subnetwork and then conduct an exhuastive searching. (in this process, we label all the candidate network with the function `decom`.
+- `solution1.m`: to figure out the non-robust links in a subnetwork and then conduct an exhaustive searching. (in this process, we label all the candidate networks with the function `decom`.

   Input: group, a 1 × N vector that records a subnetwork.